-'''

 Innovation has been identified as a core value driving the MIET strategy and its identified objective of emerging as a credible center for innovation and research in the J&K region.

-'''

-'''

 Intellectual Property Rights (IPR) have received significant attention and focus in recent times.
-The Intellectual Property

-'''

-Rights (IPR) Policy at MIET was implemented from this year.
+The Intellectual Property Rights (IPR) Policy at MIET was implemented from this year.
 This policy shall serve to create awareness among the faculty, staff and students at MIET regarding the importance of viewing "Knowledge, Innovation and Invention" as integral to personal growth, institutional excellence and societal transformation.
 The institution has also come up with the Innovation and Start up policy which is in line with National Innovation and Startup Policy (NISP).
+The institution has submitted 53 patent applications to the Indian Patent and Trademark Office, out of which 18 have been successfully granted to date.

 The institution was approved as an Incubation Center under MSME in 2016 and has helped create awareness among students and faculty members on entrepreneurship and Incubation.
 A faculty-driven startup, Perpetual Innovation Pvt.
 Ltd., has been operational since the last 5 years from campus and is a product-driven startup developing software for higher education institutions.
-Two prominent alumni startups which are operational are: